 HOPE provides a safe place in a confidential location for victims of domestic violence to evaluate their options.
 The shelter, designed to allow those who need it time in a safe place to make choices that empower them to live a life safe from the controlling tactics of an abusive partner and to organize opportunities in the best interest of themselves and their children.

 HOPE offers individual and group counseling to victims of domestic violence.
-Weekly support groups address issues regarding domestic violence and its impact on the family and include specialized groups for Women of Color, Spanish speakers, older women, and women who identify as Lesbian or bisexual .
+Weekly support groups address issues regarding domestic violence and its impact on the family and are offered in English and Spanish.

 HOPE provides supportive individual and group counseling to children affected by domestic violence.
 The intent of the program is to assist children with the current trauma in their lives while teaching them non-violent coping mechanisms in an effort to break the intergenerational nature of domestic violence.